 - I spent some time trialing various registration and onboarding experiences for websites and apps aimed at children.

 It was hoped that tackling the problem from different perspectives would highlight consistent trends.

 Our findings were interesting.
 The vast majority of websites and apps designed for children required their account to be set up for them (normally by a parent).
-However, for Cambridge One, who would do this was unclear – with stakeholders having different opinions.
+However, for C1, who would do this was unclear – with stakeholders having different opinions.